 - Most importantly, (see the article, Epic) a Minimum Viable Product (MVP) is developed after the Lean Startup Cycle.
 It includes the smallest portion of the epic needed to understand whether or not the ‘epic hypothesis statement’ is validated.
 This MVP will be the part of the epic flowing through the rest of the portfolio Kanban system.

-- Since epics in this step use scarce resources and, more importantly, imply a substantial upcoming investment, a WIP limit is applied here.
+- Since epics in this state use scarce resources and, more importantly, imply a substantial upcoming investment, a WIP limit is applied.
 The approval of epics is a critical economic decision from the enterprise.
 It can only be made by the appropriate authority, based on the developed business case.
-Epics that meet the go criteria are usually approved by a subset of LPM and aremoved to the ‘portfolio backlog’ state.
+Epics that meet the go criteria are usually approved by a subset of LPM and are moved to the ‘portfolio backlog’ state.